 Figure 1: Using AI models to extract features from first-party data and unify them with users and devices

-An artificial intelligence model uses machine learning to build and expand its knowledge base from user information—such as users’ browsing device, location, events, keywords, and interests, as well as browsing time after entering a website—and creates intelligent ID graphs to identify anonymous visitors and their potential behaviors.
+An artificial intelligence model uses machine learning to build and expand its knowledge base from user information—such as users’ browsing device, location, events, keywords, and interests, as well as browsing time after entering a website—and creates intelligent user profile to identify anonymous visitors and their potential behaviors.
 As such, it can extract user features to conduct probabilistic matching and build comprehensive user profiles without recording personal identity information.
 This, coupled with the use of content preferences to identify users’ interests and keywords, maximizes the value of first-party data and helps brand owners improve audience segmentation to achieve personalized communications.
-Appier’s internal data find that the AIXON Data Science Platform has been able to reach an accuracy of 95% for its probabilistic matching, making it highly effective in the identification of anonymous website traffic.

-Figure 2: Appier uses intelligent ID graphs to establish comprehensive user profiles
+Figure 2: Appier uses intelligent user profile to establish comprehensive user profiles

 Although “maximizing the value of first-party data” can help boost marketing effectiveness, brand owners will not be able to expand their customer base and increase sales if “first-party data of value” cannot be obtained continuously and effectively.
 In addition to conventional customer acquisition channels, such as advertising, social media promotions and email/SMS marketing campaigns, , customer interactions and conversation are also sources of first-party data that brands can directly leverage.
 These channels can even be the best way for brands to convert anonymous visitors to users or loyal customers.

 Figure 3: Unify user data across channels for two-way communication and seamless user experience